How locks work

 - When the water level is the same on both sides of the lower gates, they are opened and the boat continues on its way downstream.

 A boat lift consists of a flat wagon mounted on rails linking two bodies of water separated by an obstacle.
 The boats are towed onto the wagon, which is then hoisted out of the water by a winch at the top of the obstacle.
-The wagon then goes down the opposite side, into the second body of water.
+The wagon then goes down the opposite side by gravity, into the second body of water.

 The boat lift system is used at Big Chute, Ontario, on the Trent-Severn Waterway.
 It prevents the migration of fish species from one body of water to another.